AndrewSmithDev/react-code-splitting-example/README.md

 This is a basic example of how you can use code splitting in React with webpack.

 It's possible to dynamically import components and only load them when they're needed by using `React.lazy` and `React.Suspense`.
 Here is a quick snippet on how it works.
-You can view the entire code for more details.
+You can view the rest of the repo for more details.

 ```typescript
 import React from "react";